stdmod/puppet-modules/Parameters_List.md

 are provided that offer the same function, they should be called like these.

 Please comment:
-- If the parameter make sense for you
+- +1 if the parameter makes sense for you
-- Your suggested name
+- Eventually an alternative name

-+1 for the choices you agree with

 If you want to provide a totally alternative list of names, submit it (on separated file) as a PR.